Podter/youtube-update-title/README.md

 You don't need to do anything else because configs (.json files) already built into the image

 > Note: You have to rebuild image everytime when token is expired or you just make some changes

+## Important!!

+Never push this repository or built Docker image with `client_secret.json`, `user_credential.json` or you will expose your account credential! (if someone have those files, they can do anything with your youtube account! like change your channel name or delete some videos)

+If you accdient did it, immediately [revoke](#revoke) the credential and regenerate OAuth Client ID JSON file!